TONKA UNITED CLUB POLICIES

 Tonka United has a limited refund policy.
-All refund requests must be submitted in writing.
+All refund requests must be submitted in writing (email@example.com).
 Refunds may be given under the following circumstances only:

-- A player cannot be placed on a team within Tonka United due to the lack of a coach or insufficient numbers to fill a team (100% refund)
+A player cannot be placed on a team within Tonka United due to insufficient numbers to fill a team (100% refund)

-- Written request dated before March 10th for Spring/Summer, August 1st for Fall and two weeks prior to the first session of any clinic (Registration Fee Minus $30).
+Written request dated before March 10th for Spring/Summer, August 1st for Fall and two weeks prior to the first session of any clinic/camp (Registration Fee Minus $30).

-- Tonka United is required to cancel the league due to unforeseen circumstances or mandate by a government agency a credit for future programming will be given.
-If the season is cancelled before the start, a full credit will be issued.
-If the season is cancelled prior to week five (5), 50% credit.
+Tonka United is required to cancel the league due to unforeseen circumstances or mandate by a government agency a credit for future programming will be given.
+If the season is canceled before the start, a full credit will be issued.
+If the season is canceled prior to week five (5), 50% credit.
 After week 5, no credit will be given.

-Please note that refunds are not given for cancelled games or clinics due to weather or field conditions.
+Please note that refunds are not given for canceled games or clinics due to weather or field conditions.

 When you register for the Competitive Program you agree to the following commitments: